-Classification under the trading portfolio is part of Bank policy, and the trading portfolio primarily consists of all portfolios managed by the Trading Room (bond trading portfolio of the Interest Trade Unit (market maker), derivative transactions classified under Trading Room portfolios (and options), as well as trading portfolios of bonds held for trading and strategy in Israeli and foreign currency, managed by the Asset Management Department, as well as derivatives used for executing strategies.
+Classification under the trading portfolio is part of Bank policy, and the trading portfolio primarily consists of all portfolios managed by the Trading Room (bond trading portfolio of the Interest Trade Unit (market maker), in the Bank's nostro units, derivative transactions classified under Trading Room portfolios (and options), as well as trading portfolios of bonds held for trading and strategy in Israeli and foreign currency, managed by the Asset Management Department, as well as derivatives used for executing strategies.
 The portfolio also includes hedging transactions for instruments included in the trading portfolio.
 The trading portfolio is exposed, inter alia, to the following risk factors: Foreign exchange exposures, interest exposures and options-related exposures.